I’m delighted to be sharing my thoughts on the last stop on tour for Miranda Dickinson’s latest novel, Somewhere Beyond the Sea.

 Both have reason to fight – Seren for the cause her father believed in, Jack for his livelihood.
 But only one can win.
 With so much at stake, will they ever find what they are really looking for?

-Available to purchase in digital, paperback and audiobook formats.
+Somewhere Beyond the Sea is available to purchase in digital, paperback and audiobook formats.

 Have you ever experienced when an inanimate object takes on a whole new depth of meaning that is more than its parts with the emotional energy you invest in it?
 This is what happens to Seren and Jack (as well as Nessie!) with the seaglass stars on Gwythian Beach.
 With Seren taking on the mantle of responsibility of her father’s business and campaign while still grieving his loss and Jack’s need to provide for Nessie and having to come to terms with his own feelings, the gift of the seaglass star is a symbol that represents so much and gives more than a little needed light in their lives.
 Both driven and motivated by something intrinsic to their lives, emotions run high and the scene is set for conflict.